 Taking too many sleeping pills may cause strange or unusual behavior and thinking.
 A person taking sleeping pills may be unduly aggressive or outgoing, show signs of worsening depression, and experience an increase in suicidal thoughts and behavior.
 In extreme cases, a person may show complex and bizarre behaviors that seem completely out of character and unexpected.

-Although there are many dangers to sleeping pill addiction, it may be hard for a person to stop.
+Although there are many dangers associated with a sleeping pill addiction, it may be hard for a person to stop.
 When discontinued, a person is likely to experience symptoms of withdrawal.

 Sleeping Pill Withdrawal And Detox